Insights and Instructions

 What does the cost of the trip pay for?

 The base cost of each trip includes the student’s training, briefing, debriefing, in-country transportation, housing, and food.
 Trip prices offset costs such as mission trip materials and literature, administrative, and summer mission setup costs.
-International flight costs are not included in the base goal.
 Every effort is made to keep the budget modest.

 Why do you need a deposit?